Startup Guide for PurpleAir Sensors

-- Choose the WiFi network you would like the sensor to use, enter the password for that network, and click Save.
+- Choose the WiFi network you would like the sensor to connect to, enter the password for that network, and click Save.
 A hidden WiFi network can be entered by selecting the option at the bottom of the list.

 Registering your sensor places a map marker on the PurpleAir map.
 You will only need to do this once.
 If you would like to change any registration details, please complete the registration form again.
 You will need to use the same "Owner's Email" that was used in the first registration to make changes.

 - Enter the sensor's Device-ID exactly as printed on the sensor's label.

 - Enter the associated email address, which is usually the email that was used to purchase the sensor.
 If you do not know the correct email address, please contact us for help or to associate a new email address.
 PurpleAir will need the Device-ID in order to help you.

 - Complete the rest of the registration form.
 For additional help, you can view a full explanation of registration fields or read our registration tips below.

 - Click register and look for a green "successful registration" notice.
 A registration confirmation email is sent to the Associated Email and Owner's Email.
 This email includes a link to view your sensor on the PurpleAir map.

 Tips on completing the registration form

 When choosing a location, enter the location you would like the map marker to appear on the PurpleAir map.